practice image

 Many individuals, perhaps prematurely convinced of the hopelessness of their situation and believing a lawyer cannot accomplish much on their behalf, opt to handle a “simple” motor vehicle offense themselves.
 This could prove to be a mistake.
 Give us a call to arrange a consultation.
 We will discuss the possibilities, and what we can reasonably accomplish for you, as well as our legal fees.
 Should you decide to against retaining us, you owe us no fee.

-The Mahoney Criminal Defense Group has successfully defended hundreds of individuals who have been charged with motor vehicles offenses, including motor vehicle homicide, operating under the influence, and leaving the scene of an accident.
-Call us at 617-492-0055 or use our online contact form to arrange a free consultation.
+The Mahoney Criminal Defense Group is a premier Massachusetts criminal defense firm.
+We have successfully defended hundreds of individuals who have been charged with motor vehicles offenses, including motor vehicle homicide, operating under the influence, and leaving the scene of an accident.
+Call us at 617-492-0055 to arrange a free consultation.

 We represent individuals charged with: